e-labInnovations/pika/README.md

 - **SameSite Protection**: Prevents CSRF attacks
 - **Application Passwords**: WordPress's secure authentication method
 - **Middleware Validation**: Server-side authentication for all API requests
+- **Token Revocation on Logout**: The currently used application password is revoked on logout, providing an extra layer of security

 ### Authentication Flow Diagram